manisarma14/OnlineExamManagementSystem/README.md

 # online-exam-management-system

-In this project, We have designed a database that will keep a record of students, their subjects and the online exam they give.
-This project has been developed using MySQL software and Python Programming language.
-The required Database is python_project and has three Tables that are ‘exam’,'marks’,'Instructor','Student and ‘subject’.
-These are the five entities in this Database.
-In this project I have created multiple Python based modules and function binding MySQL to work on the required database.
+This project encompasses a database designed to store records of students, their subjects, and the online exams they undertake.
+It's built using MySQL software and Python programming language.
+The primary database, named python_project, comprises five entities: exam, marks, Instructor, Student, and subject, each representing different aspects of the educational system.

-In login module we have used twilio library for the otp function.
-You have to create twilio account, then you will get free trail Api. you have to replace the api with your own api in the code.
-Three types of users can login in to this system.
-Admin, Teacher and Student.
-Every user will have access to certain features based on their designation.
+Within the login module, we've integrated the Twilio library for the OTP functionality.
+Users need to create a Twilio account to obtain a free trial API, which must be substituted in the code.
+The system accommodates three types of users: Admin, Teacher, and Student.
+Each user is granted access to specific features based on their role within the system.